Code

 in the Cathedral of Verdun in the afternoon.
 When the newlyweds returned from Europe, de la Peña, whod entered the Army in 1942, met Rubys family in Michigan and took a job at a local bank.
 He never liked his job there and felt he belonged somewhere else.
 "One day I said to Ruby, 'For two cents, I'd go back into the Army,' " he recalled.
 "And she handed me two cents."
 De la Peña re-enlisted in the Army in December of 1948, and stayed on active military duty until his retirement on April 1, 1967.
 During those 19 years, he fought in two other wars, Korea and Vietnam, and left the Army at the rank of Lieutenant Colonel.

+Allied Forces that took part at different locations.
 Mike has an insight to the first ideas about the Green Beret.
 He said, They wanted to be pale blue with a gold band but better minds prevailed with the green color and the black band that is in use today.
 By the time John F. Kennedy was inaugurated as president in January 1961, the three Special Forces groups -- the 10th, the 7th (re-designated from the 77th on June 6, 1960) and the 1st -- had firmly entrenched themselves as the Army's elite.
 But even more importantly, Special Forces grew at a speed unthinkable to Aaron Bank and other SF proponents of the early 1950s.
 In 1961, Kennedy visited Fort Bragg.
 He inspected the 82nd Airborne Division and other conventional troops of the XVIII Airborne Corps and liked what he saw.
 But what he liked even more were the Special Forces.
 As a student of military affairs, Kennedy had developed an interest in counterinsurgency -- the art and method of defeating guerrilla movements.
 As he gazed at the ranks of Special Forces troops, he realized he had the ideal vehicle for carrying out such missions.
 Kennedy's interest in the Special Forces also led finally to the formal adoption on Sept.
 21, 1961, of the Green Beret as the official headgear of all Special Forces troops.
 Until then, the beret had faced an uphill fight in its struggle to achieve official Army recognition.
 Special Forces Maj.
 Herb Brucker, a veteran of OSS, had originally designed the Green Beret in 1953.
 Later that year, 1st Lt.
 Roger Pezelle adopted it as the unofficial headgear for his A team, Operational Detachment FA 32.
 They wore it whenever they went to the field for prolonged exercises.
 Soon, it spread throughout all of Special Forces.
 But the Army had refused to authorize its official use.

 The unit was named the MIKE Force.
 This came from LTC Miguel Mike de la Peña.
 Mike was his code name, said Stringham.
 The MIKE Force was composed of three 150-man companies.
 With 348 Company as the nucleus, A-302 recruited Nungs to fill the ranks of the other companies.
 Nungs were also hired to form the reconnaissance platoon.
 There were no Vietnamese CIDG or Special Forces in the first MIKE Force.

+attack, despite sustaining a mortar wound to the stomach.
 Back home in America, a confused public searching for heroes in a strange and unfamiliar war quickly latched onto the Special Forces.
 John Wayne made a movie about them, Barry Sadler had a number-one hit song about them, and the green beret took its place alongside the coonskin cap and cowboy hat as one of America's mythic pieces of apparel.
 Mike de la Pena retired from the Army on April 1, 1967 at the rank of Lieutenant Colonel and was employed by the Michigan Automotive Command.
 Miguel and Ruby Anne also had special romantic time together.
 For their 50th wedding anniversary, the de la Peñas took a trip to Europe and visited the landmarks of their past.
 The hospital in Somerset and the mayor's office in Verdun were still there, half a century after the end of WWII, like Ruby Anna and Mike de la Peña themselves.
 "There's a song in Spanish that has to do with our marriage," Mike said. "'I love you more than yesterday but less than tomorrow.'"

 Sources: Miguel de la Pena, Veritas, Joe Stringham, The Drop, Bob Hand, U of Texas Oral History |